 A junction is a point where two or more elements meet such as a wall junction, a joinery junction, a ceiling junction etc.

 A term that is used in kitchen design to describe the fascia board that runs across the recess at the bottom of a floor-mounted base cabinet.
-These not only hide the internal cabinetry construction within, they also provide an ergonomic space for your toes to fit comfortably while standing at the kitchen counter.
+Their purpose is to hide the internal cabinet legs from view.

 Laminate is a synthetic material used for benchtops, cabinetry and timber look flooring.
 Popular laminate manufacturers are Polytech and Laminex.